Lund a City of Scholars

 Incorporated into this rich history, Lund is an international city with scholars from all over the world.
 It has been a priority of the university for many years to develop a diverse study body - especially through their international Master's Degree programs.

-The city is full of cultural activities, such as films, galleries, theater and music, in addition to the many parties offered almost nightly in student nations.
+The city is full of cultural activities, such as films, galleries, theatre and music, in addition to the many parties offered almost nightly in student nations.
 Lund University’s student body belongs to various ‘nations’ which coordinate activities, offer services to students and provide housing.
-The most common problem with living in Lund is not having anything to due but having too many options.
+The most common problem with living in Lund is not having anything to do but having too many options.

 Lund is also wonderfully located in southern Sweden being only 15 minutes from Malmö, a mid-size metropolitan city, and 45 minutes from Copenhagen, a large international city.

-Lund has also been featured on BBC for its outstanding public transportation and bicycle use.
+Lund has been featured on BBC for its outstanding public transportation and bicycle use.